 FRESHMAN YEAR Semester

 (16 hours are recommended for each semester) Hours

 English 3101-02 6

-American History 3101-02
+American History 3101-02 6

-Foreign Language (completion of 4102) (Students with two years of High School credit in Language will nearly take 4101; but those who cannot pass beginner's examination will take 4101 and receive credit for 4 hours) ot
+Foreign Language (completion of 4102) (Students with two years of High School credit in Language will n take 4101; but those who cannot pass beginner's examination will tai 4101 and receive credit for 4 hours) ot ke

-Mathematics 6
+Mathematics

-Laboratory Science 6
+Laboratory Science

-Economics 3101
+Economics 3101 3

-Health Education
+Health Education or other Elective Course

 Physical Education Service Course (or Military Science)

-NOTE - If your Major is not included above, you may postpone one cabove subjects until your second year, in order to get a start in your M of the Tajor.
+NOTE - If your Major is not included above, you may postpone one above subjects until your second year, in order to get a start in your M of the Lajor.

 SOPHOMORE YEAR

 English 3211-12 (or 3213-14 or 3215 and 3216) 6

 Government 3210-11 6

 Foreign Language (completion of 3201-02)

 Laboratory Science

-Physical Education or Military Science (a total of 3 semesters of P.E., or 4 semesters of M.S. required) 1 (4)
+Physical Education or Military Science

 Courses in Major or Minor subjects 6 (12)

 THIRD AND FOURTH YEARS

-Philosophy 3301 or 3311
+Philosophy 3301 or 3311 3

 "Major" subjects - advanced courses (a total of 24 hours required in the Major subject)

-"Minor" subjects - advanced courses (a total of 18 hours required in the Minor subject) 6
+"Minor" subjects - advanced courses 6

-Required Courses not already taken in previous years -

-Electives may be taken when all requirements have been met .
+Required Courses not already taken in previous years Electives may be taken when all requirements have been met .

-All required freshman numbered courses in the student's curriculum mu completed by the time the student reaches senior classification; otherwise credit hours will be granted toward fulfilling degree requirements for courses even though the courses must be completed. e no
+All required freshman numbered courses in the student's curriculum mucompleted by the time the student reaches senior classification; otherwise credit hours will be granted toward fulfilling degree requirements for courses even though the courses must be completed. e. no